remarkjs/remark/doc/plugins.md

     — Get the position of nodes;

 *   [wooorm/mdast-util-to-string](https://github.com/wooorm/mdast-util-to-string)
-    — Get the plain text content of a node;
+    — Get the plain text content of a node.

 In addition, see [`unist`](https://github.com/wooorm/unist#unist-node-utilties) for other utilities which work with **mdast** nodes, but also with